Bob Shoup: Early life

 Shoup was a part of the football team at Marshall Fundamental Junior High School in Pasadena.
 He later attended John Muir High School in Pasadena, California, where he won fourteen athletic letters in sports such as baseball, tennis, football, and basketball.
-He received an Associate Arts degree from John Muir College, Pasadena, where he also was elected student body president in 1952.
+He received an Associate Arts degree from John Muir College, Pasadena, where he was elected student body president in 1952.
 He earned a bachelor's degree in physical education at UC Santa Barbara, where he also played football and led the team in total offense and to the 1955 CCAA Championship.
 He also played for the college's baseball team.
 He received a master's degree in physical education from University of Southern California in 1960.

 Coaching career

 North High School

 Shoup's coaching career began in 1956 at North High School in Torrance, California.
-He led the high school football team to six league championships and was named Coach of the Year on two occasions.
-Before his recruitment to California Lutheran College, Shoup had garnered fame at the Torrance high school, where he had compiled an enviable record for championships.
+He led the high school football team to six league championships and was named Coach of the Year twice.
+Before his recruitment to California Lutheran College, Shoup had garnered fame at Torrance High School, where he had compiled an enviable record for championships.
 He was also notable for his time at University of California, Santa Barbara, in the 1950s.
-The football team at Torrance had been described as a “local laughing stock” prior to Shoup's arrival, and it had gone two years since they last won a game.
+The football team at Torrance had been described as a “local laughing stock” before Shoup's arrival, and it had gone two years since they last won a game.
 Two years later, the team won the league title.
 Having built a winning team, Shoup set about the task of building a stadium for the high school.
 Shoup later explained: “The administration gave me the carte blanche to put together whatever I wanted,” and continued “that stadium had everything imaginable: nice locker rooms, training rooms, coaches’ offices, lights, press box, concession stands, you name it.
 And we sold it out every game.”
 The high school team only lost four games during the next three seasons.
 Shoup was also a coach of Torrance’s newly established tennis team.

 As Shoup was hired when North Torrance High School was a new school just starting to play football, Shoup, at age 24, helped build the football program from scratch.
 In 1957, Shoup was asked by the high school to move up to varsity.
 He accepted and soon won the first varsity game in the school’s history, against Redondo High School.
 The high school team hadn’t won more than two or three games in total over the preceding years, however, the team became league champions in Shoup’s first year.
 Within a few years, Shoup had built a championship team at North High.
 When Shoup was hired at California Lutheran College in 1962, he brought many former high school players with him.